hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 ##  Have you tried rebooting the system ?

 I think it's fair to say that SAGrid  **did not become what I wanted**.
-It can be useful to draw a line in sand, to define an end of a period, to say "le Roi est morte, vive le Roi !".
+It can be useful to draw a line in sand, to define an end of a period, to say "le Roi est mort, vive le Roi !".
 With the development of NICIS, we have a perfect opportunity to re-design the collaborative, open, participatory infrastructure that I had originally envisioned.

 # Systems thinking for Cyberinfrastructure.